 About the Merit System

-The Minnesota Merit System is a civil service office that serves 73 of Minnesota’s 87 County Social Services and Human Services Agencies.
-Federal regulations require that each County Social Services Agency funded with federal money establish a selection (hiring) process that is fair and gives all qualified and interested applicants equal opportunity to pursue the job.
+The Minnesota Merit System is a personnel system that serves 64 Minnesota county human services agencies in 71 counties.
+Federal regulations require that each county human services agency funded with federal money establish a selection (hiring) process that is fair and gives all qualified and interested applicants equal opportunity to pursue the job.

 Many larger counties have the resources to carry out this function.
 However, most counties in Minnesota have found it more economically efficient to contract with the Minnesota Merit System to carry out the federally mandated part of their hiring process.
 This works out well for you, the applicant, because when you apply through the Merit System, you have the opportunity to become eligible for positions in any of the agencies we cover, and don’t have to apply in 70 different places.